Natural and Applied Sciences

 An introductory course with a comprehensive presentation of the basic concepts and principles of physics.
 Lecture, problem solving, and laboratory experiments serve to strengthen the understanding of classical mechanics, vibrations and wave motion, light and optics.
 The course focuses on sound physical arguments and discussion of everyday experiences while providing practical examples that demonstrate the role of physics in other disciplines.
 Knowledge of spreadsheet software and trigonometry is essential.
 Prerequisite: MAT 108.
 Cr 4.

-This lecture and laboratory course introduces basic medical microbiology and focuses on the viruses, bacteria, protozoans, and multi-cellular organisms which cause human diseases.
-It also discusses epidemiology and the immune system.
-This course meets the requirements of nursing and allied health programs.
+This lecture course introduces basic medical microbiology and focuses on the viruses, bacteria, protozoans, and multi-cellular organisms which cause human diseases.
+It also discusses biotechnology, epidemiology, and the immune system.
+This course and the associated laboratory course meet the requirements of nursing and allied health programs.
 Prerequisite: A grade of C or higher in SCI 107 or SCI 170/171.
-Cr 4.
+Cr 2.

 SCI 305 Molecular Physiology w/ Lab